PrincetonUniversity/lucid/readme.md

 dpt: Done
 ```
 The test should complete near-instantaneously.
 If you do not see any obvious error messages, the test was successful.
-* For a most comprehensive test, run `make test`.
+* For a more comprehensive test, run `make test`.
 If you see a linker error (only observed when hosting the VM on a windows machine), delete the [ART]/_build directory on the host machine and try again; you will have to do this every time you run a `make ...` command.
-If the tests are successful, the last two
-lines of the output should be:
+If the tests are successful, the last two lines of the output should be:
 ```
 Errors: ['bad_ordering.dpt']
 Diffs: []